 Why – previously recorded lectures provide reusable resources ideal for self directed learning activities.
 Classroom activities can then focus on higher order tasks such as application, analysis and evaluation of the related subject matter.

 Case study – Chris was able to use his time more efficiently, be more flexible and responsive to his student and explore student understanding by using previously recorded lectures.

 - using class activities that check understanding of materials presented in the recorded lectures

-How – use the MediaSite Desktop Recorder to record a narrated screen capture or a video presentation using a webcam.
-Share this recording with your students using the VLE so they can view it before the related teaching session.
+How – use the Mediasite Desktop Recorder to record a narrated screen capture or a video presentation.
+Share this recording with your students via Minerva so they can view it before the related teaching session.